TokenBender/playtorch/README.md

 pip install jupyterlab
 ```

-## 🌌 Join the Adventure!
+## Join the Adventure!

-Feel free to contribute to this cosmic repository by submitting pull requests or opening issues.
-Together, we can explore the vast universe of data science and machine learning!
+Feel free to contribute to this repository by submitting pull requests or opening issues.
+Together, we can explore the vast landscape of data science and machine learning!